matthelbig/azadi-launchrock/README.md

-azadi-launchrock
+Azadi Launchrock
 ================

-A super simple initial landing page for Azadi.
+A super simple initial Launchrock landing page for Azadi (every startup needs one).